DaveAPS/vue-table-view/README.md

  ````

 # About Table View Component
-This component provides the complete feature to show the data with pagination, sorting and filtring option.
+This component provides the complete feature to show the data with pagination, sorting and filtring options.

 How to use this component with any page.

-* Import the TableView componets and pass the all require values as its attribute like below sample.
+* Import the TableView componet and pass all the required values as its attributes like below sample.

     <script>
         import TableView from '@/components/TableView.vue';